OmPals/Algorithms-and-Data-structures/README.md

 14) Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.
 Ref: https://leetcode.com/problems/trapping-rain-water/ https://www.geeksforgeeks.org/trapping-rain-water/

+15) COMPARING BETWEEN *INVERSION COUNT OF AN ARRAY* AND *MINIMUM SWAPS NEEDED TO SORT AN ARRAY*

+SAMPLE TEST CASE:
+10 <- SIZE OF ARRAY
+9 8 7 6 5 4 3 2 1 0 <- ARRAY ELEMENTS

+OUTPUT: INVERSION_COUNT MINIMUM_SWAPS